ftlabs/alignment/Readme.md

 Mostly an exercise to see if Go is usable (for me) as a Ruby+Sinatra replacement.
 Hence, lots of bad go.
 Idioms?
 What idioms?

+Uses the CMUDict to parse article bodies and titles in to phonemes and syllables (see the rhyme folder) and looks for poetic-y snippets in FT Articles.

 Currenly (as of 07/02/2016) [deployed live](https://ftlabs-alignment.herokuapp.com/) for playing with.

 ## installing (on Windows)